The average-case complexity of the Word Problem for groups of matrices over $\mathbb{Z}$ is linear: Introduction

 The paper is organized as follows.
 In \cref{sec: preliminaries}, we lay out the notation and definitions of the Word Problem and its modulo variant and we give a very quick discussion of models of computation and of the definitions of worst-case and average-case complexity.
 In \cref{sec: computing with integers}, we remind the readers of the precise complexity of computing with integers, and in \cref{sec: markov chains}, we recall the fundamental definitions and results on Markov chains and their convergence to a stationary distribution, inasmuch as they will be needed in this paper.

 In \cref{sec: algorithms}, we describe and analyze the standard divide-and-conquer algorithm to compute $\mat(w)$ (\cref{sec: first algorithms}), and we briefly discuss its application in the case of triangular matrices (\cref{sec: triangular}).
 Our Algorithm $\S$, which solves the Word Problem in linear average-case complexity, is given in \cref{sec: better algorithm}.
 This includes defining the function $q(n)$ mentioned above.
-We also reduce the proof of our Main Theorem to a technical statement (\cref{thm: technical theorem}) which states that, if $H$ is infinite, then the probability that a word $w$ of length $n$ satisfies $\mat(w)_{q(n)} = \Id$ is $\O(\log^{-2}n)$.
+We also reduce the proof of our Main Theorem to a technical statement (\cref{thm: technical theorem}), namely the fact that, if $H$ is infinite, then the probability that a word $w$ of length $n$ satisfies $\mat(w)_{q(n)} = \Id$ is $\O(\log^{-2}n)$.
 Finally, the proof of \cref{thm: technical theorem} is given in \cref{sec: non reduced words}.

+The concluding remarks in \cref{sec: concluding} include a discussion of an alternative probabilistic algorithm to solve the Word Problem, which does not result in an improved asymptotic performance.
+We also explain there how our result extends to matrices over a subring $R$ of the complex field $\C$, provided that the additive group $(R,+)$ is finitely generated.